ilya0/manageme/README.md

     - twitter
     - snapchat?
     - facebook
+- Contacts page for promoters, clubs, venues and other artists
     * possible other idea for pushing to socials
         - reminder to create social post every day
         - check list